Siletz Valley Early College Academy

+The previous Siletz Valley High School was operated by the Lincoln County School District and closed in 1983.
+Jayson Jacoby of the Baker City Herald characterized the 2006 charter school opening as Siletz Valley High re-opening.

 Academics

 In 2008, 67% of the school's seniors received a high school diploma.
 Of 21 students, 14 graduated, five dropped out, and two were still in high school the following year.